 The benefit of this is that you get a more accurate picture of how your investments have performed that you can use to gauge whether or not you are reaching your investment goals.

-The downside of MWRR is that, because it takes cash flows into account, it’s not useful for comparison to benchmark figures, like the FTSE 100 or S&P 500.
+The downside of MWRR is that, because it takes cash flows into account, it’s not useful for comparison to benchmark figures, like London's main market or S&P 500.

 Imagine you deposit £1,000 into your Freetrade account and invest it in Apple shares.
 One year later, those Apple shares are worth £1,100.